Choosing the Right Tennis Coach

 5. Does the coach communicate well with the player and parent?

 A coach that is a great communicator is good at speaking and listening.
-Vamos coaches are clear and concise, don’t spend long periods of time talking at the student but leading the player in the direction they need to go and helping them to solve a problem.
+Vamos coaches are clear and concise, don’t spend long periods of time talking at the student.
+Instead they are leading the player in the direction they need to go and helping them to solve a problem.
 Great coaches aren’t determined by what they teach but by what the player learns.
 Vamos coaches are positive, non-judgemental and they are good at giving and receiving feedback.

 6. Does your child love attending private tennis lessons with the coach?

 Vamos tennis lessons are fun and welcoming for the player.
 Vamos coaches create an environment that encourages learning in a fun and engaging way.
 The player will always learn more when they want to be on the tennis court, embrace taking on tasks that are set and enjoy being with their coach.
-The role of a great tennis coach is to help individuals become responsible and independent, capable of making their own decisions and giving them the knowledge and confidence to solve any problems that arise on court.
+The role of a great tennis coach is to help individuals become responsible and independent.
+In addition, we make them capable of making their own decisions and giving them the knowledge and confidence to solve any problems that arise on court.

-Vamos coaches are passionate about tennis, motivated to help your child reach their tennis potential and care about each and every student that we teach.
+Vamos coaches are motivated to help your child reach their tennis potential and care about each student we teach.
 Private tennis lessons give your child the opportunity to reach their potential faster than group lessons.

 If you want to get your child into the best private tennis coaching book your introductory session today!
 Only $90 for 2 x 60 minute sessions.
 We come to your court at any Private Residence, Apartment or Housing complex in Brisbane or on the Gold Coast.
 We guarantee your child’s satisfaction and we believe we can help every child reach their tennis potential.